iotaledger/firefly/docs/specifications/activities/generation-flow.md

 ---
-icon: list-ordered
+icon: workflow
 ---

-# Account Activity
+# Generation Flow

-The following document explains how the Activity History is generated from IOTA's [UTXO](https://wiki.iota.org/IOTA-2.0-Research-Specifications/5.1UTXO) architecture.
-The main goal is to optimize UX by simplifying the complex UTXO architecture into a transaction based overview.
+This document describes our approach of transforming the list of outputs associated with an account into an activity history.

-This approach and the related architectural design choices have its limitations.
+The following approach and the related architectural design choices have its limitations.
 The corresponding sections address these.

 ## Activity Initialization